top of page

 • 3 apples + 4 apples = 7 apples

-However, the result of the sum—“7 apples”—lacks a reference to “John and Peter”.
+However, the result of the sum — “7 apples” — lacks the reference to “John and Peter”.
 So, the result of this sum is insufficient to construct the following readable sentence:

-• Together, John and Peter have 7 apples.”
+• John and Peter have 7 apples together.”

 Hopefully, mathematicians will come to the rescue, by closing the circle scientifically: